Get cosy in amazing Snowdonia National Park location!

 Dolgellau

 Located in Dolgellau, this holiday home is in a rural area and on the waterfront.
 Cymer Abbey and Barmouth Bridge are local landmarks, and some of the area's activities can be experienced at Fairbourne Golf Club and Mach Loop.
 Travelling with kids?
 Consider Penrhyn Amusement Arcade and Fairbourne Railway.
-Make sure you get close to the area's animals with activities such as game walks and birdwatching.
+Kayaking and rafting offer great chances to get out on the surrounding water, or you can seek out an adventure with rock climbing and hiking nearby.

 Reviews